slimnate/blog/_posts/2026-02-02-skill-progress.md

 **SVG Output** - Using SVG as the output format worked great for several reasons:
 - Lightweight code, no image decoding, rasterization, etc.
 - Easy compositing of source images, even raster images by simply embedding them in the SVG output.
-- Control over image properties using `xmldom` library to parse and modify SVG properties.
+- Control over image properties using ~~`xmldom` library~~ string manipulation and simple `SVG` wrapper to parse and modify SVG properties.

 **skill-icons CDN** - The skill-icons CDN provides a great starter source for icon images, and using that in conjunction with custom icons and arbitrary image URLs allows for maximum customization while maintaining a low barrier to entry.